medvedevgroup/SibeliaZ/README.md

 coordinates of the found blocks, and file "alignment.maf" with the actual alignment.
 The subdirectory "examples" contains an example of running SibeliaZ and the output it produces.
-SibeliaZ has several parameters that affect the accuracy and output, which are described below.
+SibeliaZ has several parameters that affect the accuracy and performance, they are described below.

-The memory amount specified by switch -f is used for memory preallocation for the initial step of the alignment pipeline as well as final global alignment.
-For small datasets, it at least should be several times of the input file size, for large genomes it is best to use as much memory as possible.

 Output description
 ==================